 They also measure the quality of your sleep - for example, if you’re restless and wake up throughout the night.
 Quality can have a bigger effect on your wellbeing than the amount of sleep you get.
 See the NHS advice for getting enough sleep.

-With built-in sleep tracking, Fitbit Alta monitors your sleep and wirelessly syncs the information to your dashboard.
+With built-in sleep tracking, the Fitbit Alta HR monitors your sleep and wirelessly syncs the information to your dashboard.
 Set goals to improve the amount and quality of sleep you get, and program it to gently wake you with a silent vibrating alarm.